FastTrackOrg/FastTrack/Documentation/DeveloperGuide.md

-## Embedded Fishy Tracking in our project
+## Embedded Fast Track in our project

 ### Video tracking

-To embedded Fishy Tracking in an existing project, you must first create a thread where the Tracking class will live.
+To embedded Fast Track in an existing project, you must first create a thread where the Tracking class will live.

 ```C++
 thread = new QThread; // Creates a new QThread